 Other than this you can also adopt the following things at a regular interval.

 - Check your website hosting Space manually and delete those files and folders which are not uploaded by you.

-- Make sure the third party plugin, themes and applications are updated to latest version.
+- Make sure the third party plugin, themes, and applications are updated to the latest version.

-These all methods would definitely increase the security of your website.
-It is important to consult a WordPress Development Company post any virus/ malware infection to ensure there isn’t any dormant threat.
+These methods would definitely increase the security of your website.
+It is important to consult a WordPress Development Company to post any virus/ malware infection to ensure there isn’t any dormant threat.